The existential threat from payment tech trends

 To pay, you move your thumb across it in the way you would count out notes.
 Denominations physically ripple to the surface, mimicking the motion of giving cash.
 It’s designed to slow transactions, to re-invoke the human experience back to digital payment and to ‘turn off your financial autopilot’.

 Similarly, Acorns, a micro-investing service, has launched a rewards debit card that’s vertically-aligned to suit the tap-and-go style of modern spending, but made out of tungsten, so it makes a satisfying ‘thunk,’ when you drop it on the table.
 Robert Brunner, of Ammunition, the agency behind the design, explains, “The heaviness is not an accident – the card was designed to be weighty to remind Acorns users about the money they’re spending.”

 ‘Mission control for your money’

-While Acorn and Scrip have a valid point to make, one that might appeal to a certain type of spender, my money’s on the likes of Curve to be the dominant direction of travel.
+While Acorn and Scrip have a valid point to make in payment trends when one goes in a financial auto pilot, one that might appeal to a certain type of spender, my money’s on the likes of Curve to be the dominant direction of travel.

 Curve offers to ‘simplify your financial life by connecting your accounts to one smart card and one even smarter app’.
 Mariano Belinky, Managing Partner at Santander InnoVentures – one of Curve’s early backers, explains, “Spotify, Citymapper and Amazon Echo are bringing together data and services to make it easier for people to manage different aspects of their life – from travel to getting a better deal.
 We will soon see people …. using a single intelligent platform to connect all their accounts and services.
 Curve’s launch is an important milestone in the evolution of consumer finance.”